 (i) at least two wheels in contact with the ground during operation;

-(ii) a braking system capable of stopping the device under typical operating conditions; (iii) a gas or electric motor not exceeding 40 cubic centimeters;
+(ii) a braking system capable of stopping the device under typical operating

-(iv) a deck designed to allow a person to stand or sit while operating the device; and
+(iv) a deck designed to allow a person to stand or sit while operating the

 (v) the ability to be propelled by human power alone; and